11-13/06/2025 - Chat Token Vector

 Prospective TIPS visitors are asked to approach one of the centre research coordinators in their area of expertise/interest, who – upon acceptance – will then become their ‘sponsor’ for the duration of their stay.
 Visitors are expected to attend Centre events, participate in Centre activities, contribute to the TIPS seminars and colloquia, and generally contribute to the intellectual life of the centre, of the Department of Philosophy and Cultural Heritage (DFBC) and of Ca’ Foscari University of Venice.

 The duration of visits can vary up to one academic year.
 There will be two selections per year (one in each semester), plus a number of ad hoc admissions (assessed case by case).
-There are no bursaries attached to visits.
-Visiting scholars are expected to come on their own funding.
+There are no centre bursaries attached to visits.
+Funding opportunities can be discussed with individual prospective sponsors.

 The philosophy and the history of science and technology are taught and discussed in this master’s degree as applied disciplines, able to take on board – in a plural and interactive dialogue – some challenging issues, global and local, of our times.